SEED-platform/seed/docs/source/migrations.rst

 Migrations
 ==========

 Django handles the migration of the database very well; however, there are various changes to SEED that may require some custom (manual) migrations.
-The migration documenation includes the required changes based on deployment and development for each release.
+The migration documentation includes the required changes based on deployment and development for each release.

 Version Develop
 ---------------